Uninsured Motorist Statistics: Changes by State and Over Time

 Methodology and sources

-Uninsured driver rates were calculated by the Insurance Research Group by comparing rates of liability insurance claims and uninsured motorist claims in the United States.
+Uninsured driver rates were calculated by the Insurance Research Group by comparing rates of liability insurance claims and uninsured motorist claims in the U.S.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.